RelevanceAI/relevanceai/docsrc/manual_source/guides/subclustering_guide.rst

     """
-    We can see from searching the cluster itself, we can see a mixtures of items in our cluster
+    We can see from sampling the cluster itself, we can see a mixtures of items in our cluster
     """

     cluster_id = 'cluster-0'